ioc-interop/interface/README.md

 - ```php
   public function buildInstance(IocContainer $ioc) : object;
   ```
-    - Creates and returns a new instance of the service.
+    - Builds a new instance of the service.

-    - Notes:
+    - Directives:

+        - Implementations MUST instantiate the service with the defined
+          factory if one is set; otherwise, implmentations SHOULD instantiate
+          the service using an [_IocResolver_][] implementation.

-        - **TBD** Instantiate (by factory or resolver) then apply extenders
+        - Implementation MUST apply all defined extenders to the
-          then return.
+          newly-instantiated service.

 ### _IocResolver_